U.S. crude tops $100 and the S&P 500 approaches correction as Iran war enters second month

-President Donald Trump told reporters Sunday he believes Iran will strike a deal with the U.S.
+President Donald Trump said he believes Iran will strike a deal with the U.S. while further threatening its energy infrastructure.

 Two men are silhouetted against lights from large tankers floating across the water at night.

-Shipping vessels anchored at Sultan Qaboos Port in Muscat, Oman, near the Strait of Hormuz earlier this month.Elke Scholiers / Getty Images
+Shipping vessels anchored this month at Sultan Qaboos Port in Muscat, Oman, near the Strait of Hormuz.Elke Scholiers / Getty Images

-Global oil prices jumped overnight and U.S. stocks indexes opened higher, after a weekend that saw Iran-backed Houthi militants launch ballistic missiles at Israel and 3,500 additional U.S. troops arrive in the Middle East as the conflict rounded one month.
+Global oil prices continued their recent climb and the S&P 500 closed lower Monday after a weekend when Iran-backed Houthi militants launched ballistic missiles at Israel and 3,500 additional U.S. troops arrived in the Middle East.

-Brent crude oil, the global benchmark, surged 2.7% to nearly $116 a barrel, the highest level since the conflict started, while U.S. West Texas Intermediate crude climbed 2.2% to about $102 a barrel.
+Brent crude oil, the global benchmark, gained 1.5%, to more than $114 a barrel, while U.S. West Texas Intermediate crude climbed almost 5%, to about $104 a barrel, settling above $100 for the first time since 2022.

 FORSUBSCRIBERS